 UBS AG is subject to currency fluctuation risks.
-Although UBS AG's change from the Swiss franc to the US dollar as its functional and presentation currency in 2018 reduces its exposure to currency fluctuation risks with respect to the Swiss franc, a substantial portion of its assets and liabilities are denominated in currencies other than the US dollar.
+Although the change from the Swiss franc to the US dollar as its functional and presentation currency in 2018 reduces UBS AG's exposure to currency fluctuation risks with respect to the Swiss franc, a substantial portion of its assets and liabilities are denominated in currencies other than the US dollar.
 Additionally, in order to hedge UBS AG's CET1 capital ratio, its CET1 capital must have foreign currency exposure, which leads to currency sensitivity.
-As a consequence, it is not possible to simultaneously fully hedge both the amount of capital and the capital ratio.
-Accordingly, changes in foreign exchange rates may continue to adversely affect UBS AG's profits, balance sheet and capital leverage and liquidity coverage ratios.
+As a consequence, it is not possible to simultane-ously fully hedge both the amount of capital and the capital ratio.
+Accordingly, changes in foreign exchange rates may adversely affect UBS AG's profits, balance sheet and capital, leverage and liquidity coverage ratios.

-3.2 Regulatory and legal risks
+1.2.
+Regulatory and legal risks